The IntelliJ platform uses

 ErrorReportSubmitter registered in extension point

 com.intellij.errorHandler.
 See IntelliJ Platform Explorer for existing implementations - ranging from pre-filling web-based issue tracker forms to fully automated submission to log monitoring systems.
+This tutorial also offers a working solution for using Sentry.

 To obtain information about OS and Java VM, use